pvphan/pytorchtutorial/README.md

 ### Quick start:

 1. Clone this repo and `cd` into it.
-2. Modify (only) the class `MnistModel` in `mnist.py`.
+2. In `mnist.py`, modify the class `MnistModel` and hyperparameters.
 You can use `pytorch.py` as an example.
-3. In console, run `make runmnist` to train and test the network
+3. In console, run `make runmnist` to train and test the network.
+It will print `Correctly predicted __%` to tell you how the network performed.
-4. Check your results at the end, it will print `Correctly predicted __%` to tell you how the network performed!
+4. Repeat from step 2!

 ### References: